 RM:

-Yeah, I definitely did not have very much confidence on various points of that journey but looking back I see how it all fits together.
-I’m still deeply involved in food but also am now involved in our world and the natural environment.
+Yeah, I definitely doubted myself and on various points of that journey but looking back I can now see how it all fits together.
+I’m still deeply involved in food but I’m now better educated with more personal experiences in our world and the environment.

 JG: